 If you did not seek medical attention after the accident, then it is possible that you suffered serious injuries that will require more medical care than you had originally anticipated.
 When the insurance adjuster calls, it is best to leave them with identifying information and politely hang up the phone.
 If you believe the negligence of one or more parties contributed to your accident, then you should call an attorney.
 An attorney can help you review options for recovering damages from these parties.

-Barnett, Bennett, & Scott, LLP provides experienced and passionate legal representation for individuals who were injured by the negligent actions of others.
+Wells, Call, Clark, Bennett, & Clawson provides experienced and passionate legal representation for individuals who were injured by the negligent actions of others.
 Our East Bay Area car accident attorneys make each case a team effort to provide the best possible outcome for our clients.